-If the thought of this seems overwhelming to you, you may prefer a deck with clear, minimalist imagery like the Mystic Monday Deck.
+If the thought of this seems overwhelming to you, you may prefer a deck with clear, minimalist imagery like the Modern Way tarot deck.
 With this set, it is easy to connect with the symbols, allowing you to focus more on your intuition than pictures and pre-determined meanings.

 Once you feel comfortable as a reader, you consider venturing out a bit.
 The Everday Witch is a cool option for those wanting to embrace the witch within.

 Animal lovers could try this fun Cat Tarot deck while those who like black and white might buy the Hermetic Tarot.
 Take some time to mull over cards from different sets and see which you feel most comfortable reading.